salah-mohammed/DownloadKit/README.md

       }
 }
 ```
-# How use DownloadManager
+# How use AppDownloadManager
-* DownloadManager, Downloads multiple files and saves them to your paths.
+* Must install realm or use DownloadManager,AppDownloadManager, Downloads multiple files and saves them to your paths.

 1. Define your manager.
 ```swift